alessiopelliccione/angular-signals-showcase/playground/README.md

 ## 📝 Project Structure

-Each project follows a minimal structure:
+The project follows a minimal structure:

 ```
 signal-xxx-form/